isomerpages/nparks-railcorridor/index.md

 image: /images/isomer-logo.svg
 permalink: /
-notification: A section of the Rail Corridor (South) between Jalan Kilang Barat to Blk 138 Jalan Bukit Merah  is closed from 7 November 2025 for trail improvement works.
+notification: A section of the Rail Corridor (South) between Jalan Kilang Barat to Spooner Road is closed from 7 November 2025 for trail improvement works.
 sections:
   - hero:
       title: Our Rail Corridor